 How to choose the best protein snack for you

 Protein shakes are a popular source of this essential macronutrient, as they are quick to make up and guzzle on the go but sometimes, it's favourable to have a proper snack to chew rather than constantly relying on a liquid lunch.

 Thankfully, the protein producers of this world have cottoned on to this fact and now serve up a bunch of tasty snacks, typically in the form of a bar, that cram in a load of protein and taste good.
 Apart from protein bars, there are a few other options to choose from when it comes to upping your protein intake throughout the day in a convenient way.

-You can also cover some of your protein needs with nut butters or protein spreads.
-Nut butters are generally way healthier than chocolate spreads but taste just as good.
+You can also cover your protein needs with nut butter or protein spreads.
+Nut butter is generally way healthier than chocolate spreads but tastes just as good.
 A good example is the Grenade Carb Killa Protein Spread which contains 170 calories in a 33-gram serving as well as only 2 grams of sugar and 7 grams of protein.

 If you are really keen on not taking any sugar and prefer hot drinks, we recommend taking collagen coffees into consideration.
-This might sounds a bit weird at first but hear us out.
-Collagen is the most abundant protein in the body and it also tolerates hot liquids as it doesn't clump.
-Bulk's Collagen Coffee can basically be used as an instant coffee, has no sugar in it, not to mention, a 25-gram serving contains a whopping 18.5 grams of protein.
+This might sound a bit weird at first but hear us out.
+Collagen is the most abundant protein in the body, and it also tolerates hot liquids as it doesn't clump.
+Bulk's Collagen Coffee can basically be used as an instant coffee and has no sugar in it, not to mention a 25-gram serving contains a whopping 18.5 grams of protein.
 It also tastes less bitter than regular black coffee.
 Please bear in mind that collagen coffee is not suitable for vegetarians and vegans.